nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `SerialNumber` and `Note` is obtained from parsing the user input.
 Upon successful parsing, `NoteCommand` object generated will then be passed on to the `LogicManager` to be executed.

-If the user inputs do not contain all of the specified `Prefix` for `NoteCommand`, an error message will be shown and no `NoteCommand` object will be created.
+If the user inputs do not conform to the valid format specified for the `NoteCommand`, an exception is thrown and no `NoteCommand` object will be created.

+If the `Serial Number` of stock is not found in Warenager's data, an error message is shown to prompt the user that Warenager cannot find the `Serial Number` given.

 `NoteCommandParser` implements the following important operations: